 The Backbone of your Restoration Project

-The backbone of the PFClean project, the Workflow Manager has been completely reworked to allow even bigger projects to be constructed and managed in a flexible and easy to use manner and with greater feedback and control of batch processing.
+The Pixel Farm reworked the Workflow Manager.
+To explain, it allows even bigger projects to be constructed and managed in a flexible.
+By the same token, the easy-to-use Workflow manager allows for greater feedback and control of batch processing.

 Re-invented Media Restoration Toolset for Artists and Archivists

-PFClean’s Telerack is designed to run optimally on PC workstation hardware, and is a cost effective, yet feature packed alternative to expensive hardware video restoration systems.
-Incredibly flexible in deployment and specifically designed to be used for end to end restoration of tape based media, Telerack can concurrently digitise, restore, standard convert and transcode with a single button press.
-Utilising smarter algorithms than equivalent hardware systems for better visual results, this is THE tool for fast, automatic, cleanup of tape based video formats.
+The Pixel Farm designed PFClean’s Telerack to run optimally on PC workstation hardware.
+In addition, Telerack combines a cost-effective, yet feature-packed alternative to expensive hardware video restoration systems.
+Telerack embodies incredible flexibility in deployment.
+In fact, The Pixel Farm specifically designed for the end-to-end restoration of tape-based media.
+Telerack can concurrently digitize, restore, standard convert, and transcode with a single button press.
+Utilizing smarter algorithms than equivalent hardware systems for better visual results, Telerack delivers fast, automatic, cleanup of tape-based video formats.

 The PFAcademy teaches you everything you need to know to become proficient in using our software.
 Learn the fundamentals of our software and continue on to earn manufacturer accredited certifications to carry forward into your chosen career path.